OffchainLabs/l1-l3-teleport-contracts/README.md

 If multiple teleportations are in flight, it does not matter if retryables are redeemed out of order as long as there are no calls to `L2Forwarder.rescue`.

 If a call to `rescue` is made, any pending second leg retryables should be cancelled in the same call to avoid race conditions and recover any ETH.
+First and third leg retryables should obviously never be cancelled.

 ## TODO